holycrap872/ucls-ml-ai/CourseMaterial/03_list_sets_maps/06_fsms/lesson_plan.md

         - Accepts anything that starts with 11
     - Create example FSM together
         - Rejects anything that starts with 11
-        - Accepts anything that ends wtih 11
+        - Accepts anything that ends with 11
 - Break into pairs:
     - Do `fsm_worksheet.docx`